 The drainage design for the site includes a Sustainable Urban Drainage System.
 [SUDS].
-The design comprises linear swales, basins and rain gardens.
+The design comprises a large rain garden.

 This gives us an excellent opportunity at surface level to create rich wetland and grassland habitats capable of holding water on site.
 This will improve and manage water quality, enhance biodiversity as well as providing amenity for the people using the site.